english-blog/english-blog.github.io/_posts/2014-06-14-goodbye-social-media-living-real-life.md

 1. Quality time with family and friends.
 2. One less distraction from life.
-3. Privacy of my personal data.
+3. Privacy of my data.

 ### Will I be ultimately out of the digital world?